tkdblake93/the-backroom/README.md

 This page is hosted on [Netlify](https://blakes-backroom.netlify.app/).
+I used ChatGPT to create blurbs for the Gimlet, Manhattan, Margarita, Negroni 1, Negroni 2, and Strawberry Margarita drinks.
+I used Leonardo AI to generate the image for Negroni 2.